nitheshkummarc/PlanPal/README.md

 ![PlanPal System Architecture](./assets/architecture.png)

-The React client handles route-based screens for authentication, event discovery, event creation/editing, notifications, search, dashboard, profile, and calendar views.
-Backend routes validate requests, enforce authorization, and persist data through SQLAlchemy models backed by PostgreSQL.
+The React client communicates with the Flask REST API through an Axios-based API layer.
+The backend validates requests and enforces authentication and authorization across its route blueprints, while service-layer logic handles application workflows and persists data through SQLAlchemy models backed by PostgreSQL.
+A background `TaskScheduler` handles periodic event expiration independently of request processing.

 ---

 ## Key Engineering Decisions

 **Schema-driven integrity**
-Core rules such as unique participation, tag joins, and cascade behavior are encoded directly in the database schema (`database/supabase_migration.sql`).
-Application code follows those constraints rather than duplicating them only in the UI.
+Core integrity rules such as unique event participation, tag relationships, and cascade behavior are enforced at the database layer rather than relying solely on application or UI validation.

+**Layered Authorization**
+Protected operations require JWT authentication and enforce role- or resource-ownership checks on the backend.
+Client-side route restrictions are treated as UI behavior rather than a security boundary.

 **Background Maintenance**
 A threaded `TaskScheduler` runs periodically to mark expired events inactive, decoupling cleanup operations from request-time logic.

 **Safe Error Responses & Validation**
 API payloads are validated against Zod schemas on the frontend before transmission.
-The backend validates requests and returns client-safe error messages while logging internal exceptions server-side, avoiding leaking raw exception text.
+The backend independently validates requests and returns client-safe error messages while logging internal exceptions server-side without exposing raw exception details.

 **Explicit CORS Allow-list**
-The backend uses a strictly configured allowed-origins list when credentials are enabled, avoiding the unsafe combination of wildcard origins and credentialed requests.
+The backend uses an explicit allowed-origins list when credentials are enabled, avoiding wildcard origins for credentialed requests.

 ---